kurokirasama/nushell_scripts/README.md

 3. Restart Nushell.

 ## Files description
-### ai_tools
+### AI Tools
+The AI tools are a collection of scripts that provide a comprehensive suite of tools for interacting with various AI services.
+These tools are organized into separate files based on the service they interact with:

+*   `ai_chatpdf.nu`: Manage and query PDFs with ChatPDF.
+*   `ai_claude.nu`: Interact with Anthropic's Claude models.
+*   `ai_deepl.nu`: Translate text using the DeepL API.
+*   `ai_elevenlabs.nu`: Generate speech from text using ElevenLabs API.
+*   `ai_google.nu`: Interact with Google's Gemini and Imagen models.
+*   `ai_ollama.nu`: Interact with local Ollama models.
+*   `ai_openai.nu`: Interact with OpenAI's ChatGPT and DALL-E models.
+*   `ai_stablediffusion.nu`: Generate images using Stable Diffusion models.
+*   `ai_tools.nu`: A collection of general AI-related tools and wrappers that provide a unified interface to the other AI scripts.

-They provide a comprehensive suite of tools for interacting with AI services, facilitating tasks such as transcription, summarization, image generation, and text-to-speech conversion.
-Users can manage and query PDFs, utilize OpenAI's ChatGPT or Google's Gemini for conversations, generate commit messages, transcribe audio from different sources, and create summaries of transcribed text.
-Additionally, the functions offer the ability to generate subtitles, interact with DALL-E for image creation, and use text-to-speech services from OpenAI and ElevenLabs.
-These functions are designed to streamline the integration of AI capabilities into users' workflows, enhancing productivity and automation within the Nushell environment.
+These scripts facilitate tasks such as transcription, summarization, image generation, and text-to-speech conversion, streamlining the integration of AI capabilities into users' workflows and enhancing productivity and automation within the Nushell environment.

 ### alias_def
 These custom functions for Nushell provide a variety of utilities for streamlining tasks on a Unix-like system.
 These functions allow users to analyze code statistics, manage keybindings, navigate to the nu configuration directory, monitor core temperatures, check battery stats, view listening ports, connect to a Bluetooth headset, gather RAM usage data, interface with YouTube through a command-line client, and perform ADB operations for Android devices.
 Each function is designed to execute a specific task, such as retrieving system information, manipulating environmental settings, or integrating with external applications and devices, all from within the Nushell environment.